eucham/Gigabyte-Z790-Aorus-Elite-AX-Hackintosh/README.md

 ## Known Issues

 - Can't sleep in both Windows 11 and macOS after booting from OpenCore.
 If boot from Windows 11's bootloader directly, sleeps as expected.
 This config may need to be fixed later.
-- Google Chrome tab collapsed occasionally.
-Tried to close hardware acceleration options but didn't work, after reopening the same tabs for several times it works fine for that site.

 ## BIOS Settings